 She may be wondering about how her role as general manager might change with the expected (?) arrival of Albert Edward Harrison.
 Perhaps she would concentrate on marketing and advertising with AEH focusing on the business management side?

 Alice Maud Mattin, 18, married Walter Mortimer, 29, merchant, in Sidcup on 24th June, St John the Baptist’s Day, 1896.
 This marriage did not work out well.
 Walter Mortimer was highly abusive.
 Their first child, a son, Spencer Allan Mortimer, died soon after birth in 1898.
 Their second child, daughter Gwendoline Marjorie Mortimer, was born on 2nd April 1900.
-Maud filed for divorce on her daughter’s first birthday in 1901 and retained custody but sadly Gwendoline died aged 6, in 1907.
+Alice filed for divorce on her daughter’s first birthday in 1901 and retained custody but sadly Gwendoline died aged 6, in 1907.
 The court files spell out Walter’s appalling behaviour and he left for Australia after the divorce.
-As she declared herself a widow when she remarried in 1918 Walter died in St Kilda, Victoria, Australia in 1917.
-She may well have kept her first married name after divorce as that would have been her daughter’s name too.
+As she declared herself a widow when she remarried in 1918, Walter having died in St Kilda, Victoria, Australia in 1917, she may well have kept her first married name after divorce as that would have been her daughter’s name too.

-Maud then married Tom Sewell, (who I believe was a prominent advertising manager), in Kensington on 11th April 1918 and they lived variously in Museum Chambers Bury St WC1 (1920), 56 Holland Park Avenue, W11, (abode and at time of marriage in 1918) and 37 Berners St, Paddington (probably office) (1921); and by the time of the dinner living in 24 King’s Gardens, Hampstead, NW6.
+Alice then married Tom Sewell, ( a prominent advertising manager), in Kensington on 11th April 1918 and they lived variously in Museum Chambers Bury St WC1 (1920), 56 Holland Park Avenue, W11, (abode and at time of marriage in 1918) and 37 Berners St, Paddington (probably office) (1921); and by the time of the dinner living in 24 King’s Gardens, Hampstead, NW6.

 Tom Sewell was a director of Samson Clark, a pioneering ad agency where several women took the lead.
-And Maud was a president of the Women’s Advertising Club.
-In the 1939 census, Maud was listed as Alice M Sewell, advertising manager for a weekly periodical (Time and Tide?) and Tom was listed Director of an advertising services agency, both living at 10, The Grove, Radletts, Herts – along with her brother William S. Mattin, born24th July 1877 and his wife, born 19th September 1877.
+And Alice was a president of the Women’s Advertising Club.
+In the 1939 census, Alice was listed as Alice M. Sewell, advertising manager for a weekly periodical (Time and Tide?) and Tom was listed as a Director of an advertising services agency, both living at 10, The Grove, Radletts, Herts – along with her brother William S. Mattin, born 24th July 1877 and his wife, born 19th September 1877.

 Tom died on 21st June 1950 at 8 Barnstaple Close, Thorpe Bay, Essex (from The Times) – the home of William Spencer and Emily in 1937.
 Born on 23rd November 1881 he would have been 68.
 His widow Alice Maud, of 28 Westcliffe Parade, Westcliffe on Sea, died at 23 Marlborough Mansions, Cannon Hill, NW3 on 12th May 1954.